lucasefe/gn/Readme.md

 ## Description

-gn is is the simplest file/folder/structure/whatever generator you could ever find.
+gn is the simplest file/folder/structure/whatever generator you could ever find.

 ## Usage